Cecil Hotel (Alexandria)

-The four-star Cecil Hotel in Alexandria, Egypt, was built as the Cecil Hotel in 1929 by the French-Egyptian Jewish Metzger family as a romantic hotel, at Saad Zaghloul square where Cleopatra's needles had been, in front of the Corniche.
+The four-star Cecil Hotel in Alexandria, Egypt, was built as the Cecil Hotel in 1929 by the French-Egyptian Jewish Metzger family as a romantic hotel, at Saad Zaghloul Park where Cleopatra's needles had been, in front of the Corniche.
+Since 2014, the hotel has been operated under H World International's Steigenberger Hotels brand.

+History

 Author Somerset Maugham stayed here, as did Winston Churchill and Al Capone.
-Moreover, the British Secret Service maintained a suite for their operations.
-It was seized by the Egyptian government after the revolution in 1952, and five years later the Metzger family was expelled from the country.
+The hotel was seized by the Egyptian government after the revolution in 1952, and five years later the Metzger family was expelled from the country.